Plants Can Sense the Dead? What Science Says About Flora and Human Remains

 Why Plants React This Way

-The main driver here is decomposition.
-When a body breaks down, it fundamentally changes the soil.
-And since plants are incredibly sensitive to their environment (more than we usually give them credit for), they react.
+The main driver here is obviously about decomposition.
+When a body breaks down, it fundamentally changes the soil, and since plants are incredibly sensitive to their environment (more than we usually give them credit for), they typically react.

-Plants aren’t just passive bystanders, they adapt.
-They might grow bigger, produce more leaves, alter the thickness of their stems, or even adjust the chemical compounds inside their tissues.
+Plants aren’t just passive bystanders, they always seem to find a way to adapt (otherwise they wouldn’t be here).
+They might grow bigger, produce more leaves, alter the thickness of their stems, or even adjust the chemical compounds inside their little plant bodies.

-There’s even hope that certain plants could act as bioindicators…meaning, you could one day train a computer to scan aerial images for specific plant behavior and automatically flag likely burial sites.
+There’s even some hope that certain plants could act as bioindicators…which is the fanciest way of saying, you could one day train a computer to scan aerial images for specific plant behavior and automatically flag likely sites.

 Could Your Houseplants Sense Anything?

-Plants near remains in natural soil react mainly because of the large, slow, and sustained release of organic material, something you’re not going to casually recreate in your kitchen!
-Plus, houseplants live in a relatively sterile, nutrient-controlled environment compared to the wilds of a forest or open field.
+Plants near remains in natural soil react mostly because of the large, slow, and sustained release of organic material, something you’re not going to casually recreate in your kitchen!
+Plus, houseplants live in a relatively sterile, nutrient-controlled environment compared to the wilds growing in a forest or open field.
+Which is kind of sad, but also not.

-Still, the fact that plants are this sensitive to what’s happening underground makes you wonder: What else do they know that we don’t?
+Still, the fact that plants are this sensitive to what’s happening underground makes me wonder: what else do they know that we don’t?

-If you’ve ever felt like your plants are "watching you" or "responding" to your mood…well, you might not be entirely wrong.
-Studies show plants react to vibrations, chemical signals, even changes in human sweat (hello, stressed-out tomato plants).
+If you’ve ever felt like your plants are "watching you" or "responding" to your mood…well, you might not be entirely wrong (but also, maybe a tiny bit).
+Studies have show plants react to vibrations, chemical signals, and even changes in human sweat (hello, stressed-out tomato plants).

 Interested in measuring what’s happening in your own soil?
 You can grab a simple soil test kit on Amazon that shows pH, nitrogen, and more, and while it won’t tell you if you’ve got buried treasure, it will help you understand why your plants might be acting a little strange.